Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020

 The national Building Confidence Report recommended that the states and territories should give regulators more effective powers and give the public more confidence that the built environment is safe and high quality.

-The BIFOLA Act will enhance the powers of the Board of Architects of Queensland and Board of Professional Engineers of Queensland.
-From 1 March 2021, they will be able to:
+The BIFOLA Act enhanced the powers of the Board of Architects of Queensland and Board of Professional Engineers of Queensland.
+These reforms commenced on 1 March 2021 and allow the Boards to:

 - gather more evidence as part of an investigation when a complaint is made